-$$h(t) = -67.5 \cos\left(\frac{\pi}{15}t\right) + 69.5$$
+$$h(t) = -65\cos\left(\frac{\pi}{15}t\right) + 70$$

-4. The Ferris wheel at the Puyallup Fair has a diameter of about 70 feet and takes 3 minutes to complete a full rotation.
+4. The Ferris wheel at the Puyallup Fair2 has a diameter of about 70 feet and takes 3 minutes to complete a full rotation.
 Passengers board from a platform 10 feet above the ground.
 Write an equation for a rider's height above ground over time.

 While these transformations are sufficient to represent many situations, occasionally we encounter a sinusoidal function that does not have a vertical intercept at the lowest point, highest point, or midline.
 In these cases, we need to use horizontal shifts.
+Since we are combining horizontal shifts with horizontal stretches, we need to be careful.
 Recall that when the inside of the function is factored, it reveals the horizontal shift.